newpatiente2e/docs/docs/20-create-azure-services.md

 ## Install the new patient registration services

+1. If you are using VS Code *devcontainers*, then from the VS Code main menu, select `Terminal`, and then select `New Terminal`.
-1. Open a command prompt and navigate to the `contoso_new_patient_app` folder.
+1. If you installed the Azure Developer CLI locally, open a command prompt, and navigate to the `contoso_new_patient_app` folder.

-1. Initialize your Azure environment with `azd init`, and follow the prompts to log in to your Azure subscription, create a name for your resources (e.g: `contoso-health-app`), and select a region (e.g: `eastus`).
+1. Initialize your Azure environment with `azd init`,
+1. Follow the prompts to log in to your Azure subscription,
+1. Create a name for your resources (e.g: `contoso-health-app`),
+1. Select a region (e.g: `eastus`).
+1. Select your subscription.
 1. Deploy the Azure services with `azd up`.